Integrated fox control

 Good planning is essential for maximising the effectiveness of your fox control program, while minimising impacts on other animals.
 Consider fox density, distribution and habitat to determine what actions are most appropriate.

 The following steps will help with planning.

 The best results are achieved when neighbours work together to control foxes across a landscape, rather than just on individual properties.
-Talk to them and your local Landcare group to work out a plan for coordinated action.
+Talk to your neighbours and your local Landcare group to work out a plan for coordinated action.

-Identify fox feeding and activity areas on your property.
-Map these areas for future reference.
+Identify and map fox feeding and activity areas on your property.
 Foxes are often found around:

 - rocky outcrops

 Assess fox activity on your property by spotlighting with a powerful torch or spotlight.
 Remember, for every fox you see there may be up to another four foxes that you don't.
 You may also wish to use remote cameras to determine fox activity on your property.
 It is also important to identify and map areas where non-target species may be at risk.